Cinema & Media Studies

 • Minimum of 9 credits at the 500 level

-• 6 credits must be CINE courses
+• 6 credits must be CINE_V courses

 • 3 credits from any department on a topic related to your area of specialization